felipecrs/netdata-hass-addon/netdata/DOCS.md

 ### Option: `netdata_healthcheck_target`

-Change or disable the default docker health check from Netdata.
+Allows to control how the docker health checks from Netdata run.
+For example: `cli`.
 Refer to
 <https://learn.netdata.cloud/docs/installing/docker#health-checks>.